jonatas/ideia.me/_posts/2017-05-31-parsing-ruby-code.md

 ### Ripper#lex

-The lexer will tag each tokeninze piece and identify each part of your code:
+The lexer will tag each tokenized piece and identify each part of the statement:

 $ ruby -r ripper -e 'p Ripper.sexp("1+2")'